redhat-cop/network.base/README.md

 ```

 ## Configuration Deployment
-#### Read all host_vars from peristed local inventory and deploy changes to running-config.
+#### Read all host_vars from persisted local inventory and deploy changes to running-config.
 ```yaml
 run.yml
 ---